SummerS-tars/Practice_ICS/1_ClassNote/7_Linking.md

 how linker `ld` resolve the references of symbols?
 relate every reference to one concrete symbol definition in the input object files' symbol tables

-most of the time, there problems will be resolved by compiler
+most of the time, the problems will be resolved by compiler
 but the most annoying thing is:
 the reference of a global symbol